Dr. Dahesh

 Dr. Dahesh (Arabic: الدكتور داهش) (June 1, 1909 – April 9, 1984) was the title and pen name of Salim Moussa Achi (Arabic: سليم موسى عشّي), a writer, poet, philosopher, and the founder of the spiritual doctrine referred to as Daheshism.

 Early life

 Salim Moussa Achi was born in Jerusalem on June 1, 1909.
 He was born to Syriac Orthodox parents Moussa Elias Achi and Shmouneh Hanna Kanun from the villages of Esfes and Azekh in Tur Abdin.
 Shortly after his birth, the family moved to Beirut, Lebanon.
 In Beirut, Salim's father worked at the American University printing press until he was drafted to fight in the First World War.
 He returned in 1918 with deteriorated health and died on January 25, 1920, leaving Shmouneh alone with five children.
-Most of Salim's siblings had to be raised elsewhere, and Salim himself was sent to live at the orphanage in Ghazir where he also attended school.
+Most of Salim's siblings had to be raised elsewhere, and Salim himself was sent to live at an orphanage in Ghazir where he also attended school.
 However, health issues made him soon join his mother in Tripoli.
 In 1921, Salim lived with relatives Tur Abdin, until he moved back to Beirut in 1924.